heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 **Customizable Pool Properties:**
 Each pool can have:

-- Its minimum deposit and APY properties adjusted independently.
+- `stakingTarget`
+- `minimumDeposit`
+- `APY`
 - Statuses (open or close) for staking, withdrawal, and interest claims controlled independently.

-**Staking Target:**
-- The program has a common staking target.
-When the total staked tokens across all pools reach this target, further staking is disabled, but the staking target can be adjusted if needed.

 ---
 ### Supported Tokens